 I challenge all helping professionals in both professions, Addictions and Post Trauma, to join together in order to revisit ideas and standards used in both treatment approaches.
 Both fields should put down their differences and link together to redefine methods of how clients with both conditions are treated.

 Develop new approaches, standards, and programs to help wounded and addicted souls to heal.

 Now is the time to unite Addiction and Post Trauma professionals in redefining how clients are helped.
 Visit my website and click here to download free eBook

 Is that really what gets you in trouble?
-In reality the answer is no. What really “killed the cat” are theexpectations that important others in your life put on you, expectations unrealistically formed, ones you assumed you thought others wanted you to do, and expectations you won't let go of even though you cannot invest in fulfilling as well as expectations others forced upon you.
+In reality, the answer is no. What really “killed the cat” are theexpectations that are important to others in your life and are put on you.
+Expectations unrealistically formed, you assumed you thought others wanted you to do, expectations you won't let go of even though they don't serve you as well as expectations others forced upon you.
 Do you really know what old excepted expectations that are driving your life?

 What are expectations?

 Merely an expectation is what is expected of you by others or yourself.
 They are driven by strong beliefs that something will happen in the future, is likely to happen or won't happen.
 An expectation might include an emotional attachment to a prediction of how responsive, successful, or right you or someone else might be in a situation which has not happened yet.